Lavrentiy Beria: Sexual predation

 Stalin and other high-ranking officials came to distrust Beria.
 In one instance, when Stalin learned that his teenage daughter, Svetlana, was alone with Beria at his house, he telephoned her and told her to leave immediately.
 When Beria complimented Alexander Poskrebyshev's daughter on her beauty, Poskrebyshev quickly pulled her aside and instructed her, "Don't ever accept a lift from Beria".
 After taking an interest in Kliment Voroshilov's daughter-in-law during a party at their summer dacha, Beria shadowed their car closely all the way back to the Kremlin, terrifying his wife.

-Before and during the war, Beria directed Sarkisov to keep a list of the names and phone numbers of the women that Beria had sex with.
+Before and during the war, Beria directed Sarkisov to keep a list of the names and phone numbers of the women that Beria had raped.
 Eventually, he ordered Sarkisov to destroy the list as a security risk, but Sarkisov retained a secret copy.
 When Beria's fall from power began, Sarkisov passed the list to Viktor Abakumov, the former wartime head of SMERSH and now chief of the MGB – the successor to the NKVD.
 Abakumov was already building a case against Beria.
 Stalin, who was also seeking to undermine Beria, was thrilled by the detailed records kept by Sarkisov, demanding, "Send me everything this asshole writes down!"
 In 2003, the Russian government acknowledged Sarkisov's handwritten list of Beria's victims, which reportedly contains hundreds of names.
 The victims' names were also released to the public in 2003.

 Evidence suggests that Beria also murdered some of the women.
 In 1993, construction workers installing streetlights unearthed human remains near Beria's former Moscow villa (now the Tunisian embassy), which included skulls, pelvises and leg bones.
 More were found at the site in 1998, when the skeletal remains of five young women were discovered during work carried out on the water pipes in the villa's garden.
-In 2011, building workers digging a ditch in Moscow city centre unearthed a common grave near the same residence containing a pile of human bones, including two children's skulls covered with lime or chlorine.
+In 2011, building workers digging a ditch in Moscow city centre unearthed a common grave near the same residence containing a pile of human bones, including two children's skulls covered with lime.
 The lack of articles of clothing and the condition of the remains indicate that these bodies were buried naked.

 According to Martin Sixsmith, in a BBC documentary, "Beria spent his nights having teenagers abducted from the streets and brought here for him to rape.
 Those who resisted were strangled and buried in his wife's rose garden".
 Vladimir Zharov, head of the Department of Forensic Medicine at Moscow State University and then the head of the criminal forensics bureau, said a torture chamber existed in the basement of Beria's villa and that there was probably an underground passage to burial sites.